-This section of the Quality Account provides information on our quality performance during 2020/21.
+This section of the Quality Account provides information on our quality performance during 2021/22.
 Performance against the priorities identified in our previous quality account and performance against the relevant indicators and performance thresholds set out in NHS Improvement's Oversight Framework are outlined.
-We are proud of a number of initiatives which contribute to strengthening quality governance systems.
+We are proud of several initiatives which contribute to strengthening quality governance systems.
 An update on progress to embed these initiatives is also included in this section.

-Performance against priorities identified for improvement in 2020/21
+Performance against priorities identified for improvement in 2021/22

-We agreed a number of priorities for improvement in 2020/21 published in last year's Quality Account.
+We agreed several priorities for improvement in 2021/22 published in last year's Quality Account.
 These were selected following the development of our Quality Strategy 2017/21 in conjunction with internal and external stakeholders.